S. 759: Modernizing Access to Our Public Oceans Act

 6

-The bill bars release of certain cultural, archaeological, and proprietary commercial fishing information and excludes Tribal waters and usual and accustomed Tribal fishing areas.
+The bill bars publishing cultural, archaeological, and proprietary commercial fishing information, and excludes Tribal waters and usual and accustomed Tribal fishing areas.

 Who benefits from S. 759?